atk4/dsql/docs/queries.rst

 If you havent specified parameter as a part of $field, specify it through a second parameter - $operation.
 If unspecified, will default to '='.

 Last argument is value.
-You can specify number, string, array or even null (specifying null is not the same as omitting this argument).
+You can specify number, string, array, expression or even null (specifying null is not the same as omitting this argument).
 This argument will always be parameterised unless you pass expression.
 If you specify array, all elements will be parametrised individually.

 Starting with the basic examples::